San Francisco 49ers vs. Houston Texans NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Texans stats and trends

-- The Texans are 3-2 ATS when underdogs by 12.5 points or more this season.
+- Houston has seven wins against the spread in 15 games this season.

+- So far this year, the Texans have been installed as underdogs by a 12.5-point margin or more five times and are 3-2 ATS in those games.

-- Houston's games this year have hit the over seven times in 15 opportunities (46.7%).
+- Houston's games this season have hit the over in 46.7% of its opportunities (seven times in 15 games with a set point total).

 - When Houston puts up more than 22.3 points, it is 3-0 against the spread and 3-0 overall.

-- In games that Houston totals over 318.9 yards, the team is 4-2 against the spread and 2-4 overall.
+- Houston is 4-2 against the spread and 2-4 overall when the team picks up more than 318.9 yards.

 - The Texans have turned the ball over 21 times this season, four more turnovers than the 49ers have forced (17).